Neither CashBlog nor its writers are financial advisors. Nothing published on our website is financial advice. Our articles are strictly educational.

 Stock Options Can Be Traded Like Stocks

 An important thing to understand is that options can be traded like stocks.
 People do not have to hold options until they expire.
+We have a guide on how to trade options for beginners.

 So imagine that you buy an option and then the underlying stock goes up noticeably in value way before the expiration date.
 You can turn around and sell the option before it expires and cash in on that profit any time you want.

 Even when you sell options before they expire, they still give you a way to control a stock at a price that is much lower than the actual share price of the stock itself.
-This offers a lot of leverage which means they both more risk and potential reward than stocks can offer.
+This offers a lot of leverage which suggests they have both more risk and potential reward than stocks can offer.

 How Are Option Prices Determined?